Yoast/developer-docs/docs/development/environment/setup-windows.md

 Please follow [Jeff Geerling's  excellent guide on installing and configuring PHP on windows](https://www.jeffgeerling.com/blog/2018/installing-php-7-and-composer-on-windows-10) that I wouldn't dare improve.
 Make sure you add your php folder to your path environment variable (Press Start > type 'edit environment variables' > click the **Path** line, click edit > New > Browse > navigate to the folder that contains *php.exe* and hit OK until the open dialogs go away.
 ##### Composer #####
-Download and install [Composer for windows](https://getcomposer.org/download/) which helps
+Download and install [Composer for windows](https://getcomposer.org/download/) which performs some project wide tasks.
 ##### XDebug #####
 Carefully follow the steps on the [XDebug installation page](https://xdebug.org/docs/install) in the `Installing on Windows` section.

 ### Javascript ###
 ##### NodeJS #####